-• The owner was in compliance with the conditions associated with maximum flow rate or the rated capacity conditions in the Municipal Drinking Water Licence issued under Part V of the SDWA.
+The owner was in compliance with the conditions associated with maximum flow rate or the rated capacity conditions in the Municipal Drinking Water Licence issued under Part V of the SDWA.

-The system has a Permit to take water (PTTW) NUMBER 7384-86RQRP which expires June 25, 2025 which has one well source listed in the Permit.
-Under PTTW 7384-86RQRP the allowable water takings are listed as: Foreman Pumphouse 114 liters per minute,163 440 liters per day Municipal Drinking Water Licence 094-104 states the rated capacity for a maximum flow into the treatment system of 165,000 litres/day.
-Records show the water takings and the rated capacities were not exceeded during the inspection period.
+Municipal Drinking Water Licence 094-104 states the rated capacity for a maximum flow into the treatment system of 165,000 litres/day.
+Records the rated capacity was not exceeded during the inspection period.